getong/getong_code_snippet/elixir_code/phoenix_example.md

 ## phoenix hello project, when installing dependencies choose yes
 $ mix phx.new hello

+## with --no-ecto option
+$ mix phx.new hello --no-ecto

 ## If in the last step, you choose no, you can do this manually
 $ cd hello
 $ mix deps.get